Famous blue logos: Companies with blue logos

 The crown, a subtle yet striking design touch, emphasizes KLM’s status in the aviation industry.
 It speaks of royalty, emphasizing the company’s time-honored commitment to exemplary passenger service and comfort.
 It subtly emphasizes the airline’s heritage, testifying to its longstanding excellence in the competitive world of aviation.

 The KLM logo design is an attractive blend of old and new.
-It reflects the brand’s storied past, its unwavering commitment to passenger comfort, and the promise of serene journeys through the skies.
+It reflects the brand’s storied past, unwavering commitment to passenger comfort, and the promise of serene journeys through the skies.

 Lowe’s